wonderbird/git-revert-workshop/README.md

 If you run this project in a GitHub codespace, then make the endpoint public.

-Next, get the endpoint URL from the **Ports** tab of your VisualStudio Code instance in the codespace and paste it as the `baseUrl` in [frontend/main.js](./frontend/main.js).
+Next, copy the endpoint URL from the **Ports** tab of your VisualStudio Code instance in the codespace and paste it as the `baseUrl` in [frontend/main.js](./frontend/main.js).